-You can count on your case manager in our NICU Case Management program to support you while your baby is in the NICU.
-We are committed to making sure every high-risk infant has a detailed plan for care in the NICU and a safe transition home.
-If you have any questions about the NICU Case Management program, you can call Member Services for help.
+You can trust your case manager in our NICU Case Management program to support you while your baby is in the NICU.
+We are committed to making sure every high-risk infant has a detailed plan for care while in the NICU and a safe transition home.
+If you have any questions about the NICU Case Management program, please call Member Services for help.